tleen/docs-for/README.md

 ## Command Line

-This module loads two executables *docs-for* and the same but shorter named *docs4*.
-Load the docs for a package in your current node project if you are anywhere in the project hierarchy.
+This module loads two executables *docs-for* and the alias *docs4*.
+These will try to load the docs for a package in your current node project if you are anywhere in the project hierarchy.

 ## example